 When Students Should Perform Hand Hygiene: When Staff Should Perform Hand Hygiene: When they arrive at school.
 When they arrive at school.
-Before and after any breaks (e.g., red Before and after eating and drinking (excluding • Before and after eating and drinking. drinks kept at a student's desk or loc ker). • Before and after handling food or assisting Before and after using an indoor lead rning space students with eating. used by multiple cohorts (e.g. the gy m, music • Before and after giving medication to a student room, science lab, etc.). or self.
+Before and after any breaks (e.g., recess, lunch).
+Before and after any breaks (e.g. recess, lunch).
+Before and after eating and drinking (excluding) Before and after eating and drinking. drinks kept at a student's desk or locker).
+Before and after handling food or assisting Before and after using an indoor learning space students with eating. used by multiple cohorts (e.g. the gym, music Before and after giving medication to a student room, science lab, etc.). or self.
 After using the toilet.
 After using the toilet.
-After sneezing or coughing into hand ds. • After contact with body fluids (i.e., runny noses, Whenever hands are visibly dirty. spit, vomit, blood).
+After sneezing or coughing into hands.
+After contact with body fluids (i.e., runny noses, Whenever hands are visibly dirty. spit, vomit, blood).
 After cleaning tasks.
 After removing gloves.
 After handling garbage.
 Whenever hands are visibly dirty.